Osteoporosis/Bone Health in Adults as a National Public Health Priority

 - Osteoporosis affecting a majority of individuals age 70 and older; and

-- Idiopathic osteoporosis affecting premenopausal women and middle-aged men.
+- Idiopathic osteoporosis affecting premenopausal females and middle-aged males.

-Secondary osteoporosis (more common in men) is a disease in which an identifiable agent or disease process causes loss of bone tissue and includes:
+Secondary osteoporosis (more common in males) is a disease in which an identifiable agent or disease process causes loss of bone tissue and includes: